l33tname/blog/_posts/2015-02-28-ZFS-remote-backup.md

 This is basically the same setup like my [Dell T20][3].
 And a very usefull hint for me was the sysctl for [geom debugflags][4], becaue I used disks with old partition tables on it and I got allways a error like "Device Busy" so you can force to create a zfs volume anyway with `sysctl kern.geom.debugflags=16`.

-With the pool in place, I enable ssh on my NAS with passwordless key login.
+With the pool in place, I enable ssh on my NAS with a password less key login.
 Maybe I write a blog post about that to.
 (Probably not but you can find how that is done on teh interwebz)

 ![remote server][5]